 "I think that Shawn's psychology is a little off so far..."One often hears fans talking about pro wrestlers displaying great psychology.
 When one says this, they aren't talking about a wrestler being a Warrior Therapist.
-No, they're talking about wrestling psychology, which is essentially a performer's in-ring acting ability, determining how much they can make a wrestling match look like a real fight between real people.
-A match with great psychology is spectacular and convincing; a match with poor psychology is often a spotfest.
+No, they're talking about wrestling psychology, which is essentially a performer's in-ring acting ability, determining how much they can make a wrestling match look like a real competition or fight between real people.
+A match with great psychology is spectacular and convincing; a match with poor psychology often comes off like a random collection of spots.
 The first half of wrestling psychology is to follow a consistent strategy throughout the match.
 This can be as simple as working a body part, weakening it through constant attack to leave it open for a match-finishing move.
 It can also be a more complicated "mind game", with a wrestler constantly taunting his opponent in an attempt to goad him into making a mistake.
-Other popular strategies include immobilizing a high-flying opponent and keeping The Giant on his back (where he can't apply his massive strength).
-The Ricky Morton is a key component of tag-team psychology, as one team seeks to isolate a member of the other team and pick him apart.
+Other popular strategies include maneuvering the opponent into nigh inescapable hold, immobilizing a high-flying opponent and keeping The Giant on his back (where he can't apply his massive strength).
+The Ricky Morton is a key component of Tag Team psychology, as one team seeks to isolate a member of the other team and pick him apart.
 The second half of psychology is known as "selling", or acting like one is getting hurt.
 Selling can be as simple as reeling back from an opponent's punches, or it can get into the realm of limping because your opponent has been working your leg, or making stupid mistakes because you're losing your temper.
 Often, a wrestler with truly good psychology will sell things over time; he may even limp to the ring on his way to a match as a result of an "injury" inflicted on him during a prior match/beating.
 There are some wrestlers who don't like to sell because they feel it makes them look weak, despite the fact that selling is a key component of making the audience suspend their disbelief and get into the match.
 Wrestling psychology is generally attributed to individual wrestlers instead of the writers/bookers.
 This is because, unlike staged fights in other media, wrestling matches are rarely choreographed from beginning to endnote ; usually, only the ending and a few big spots are pre-planned, while everything in between is improvised.
 (This is not always the case - Hulk Hogan vs. Ultimate Warrior at WrestleMania 6, for example, was heavily choreographed; both Warrior and Hogan rehearsed much of the match for weeks leading up to the event, and it paid off as the resulting match is hailed as one of the greatest in both men's careers.)
 One can become a superstar wrestler without displaying great psychology (The Great Khali) or with heavily simplified psychology (Hulk Hogan, The Rock, and John Cena), but most of the greats have at least a basic grasp of the concept, and most of the truly memorable matches display a high degree of psychology.
 Hulk Hogan, for example, looked absolutely miserable when he was "beaten up" and really sold the flogging he took - but that was it.
 As they say, do one thing, and do it well.

 - Wrestler Scott "Raven" Levy (a veteran of WCW, WWE, ECW, and TNA) discussed many of the finer aspects and details of wrestling psychology, applying to both faces and heels, in his "Secrets of the Ring" interview series.